mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 27:01

-Even though believe for yourself, “I am bad boy,” you cannot believe always, “bad boy.”
-If you say to somebody, “I am bad boy, I am bad boy” – I don’t think [you are], exactly, actually, not “I am bad boy.”
+Even though you believe for yourself, “I am bad boy,” you cannot believe always, “bad boy.”
+If you say to somebody, “I am bad boy, I am bad boy” – I don’t think [you are], exactly, actually.
+Not “I am bad boy.”
 Because if you are really bad boy, it is not necessary to say [it] to somebody.
 So keep quiet.
-Just “chill” yourself.
-How *bad* you are. [laughter] How evil you are.
-Nothing to say.
-Because if you continue to say to somebody, “I am bad boy, I am bad boy,” you enjoy yourself very much, showing the bad boy.
-Because, behind the bad boy, there is a good boy.
+Just “chill” yourself. *[laughter]* How *bad* you are, how evil you are – nothing to say.
+Because if you continue to say to somebody, “I am bad boy, I am bad boy,” you enjoy yourself very much, showing the bad boy – because, behind the bad boy, there is a good boy.
 You see always [the] image of [the] good boy behind the bad boy, don’t you think so?

 That’s why you have to say to somebody, “I am bad boy, I am bad boy” – because people believe you, or people seem to believe you, [that] you are bad boy, but actually not.
 You believe yourself in that way.
 That is prepossession.
 By your prepossession, you believe yourself, “I am bad boy.”

 So finally, you cannot say anything.
 If you really believe you are “bad boy,” you have nothing to say, nothing.
 Reality makes everything [an] ask, [a] question mark.
 Just, wonderful.

 ##### 28:32

-You know I’ve told you before in my lectures, the inscription on [Ryōkan’s?] tombstone says:
+You know I’ve told you before in my lectures, the inscription on Ryōkan’s[?] tombstone says:

 > Rose.
 Oh!
 > Pure contradiction.